robyvandamme/robyvandamme/README.md

 ## Hi there 👋

+I’m Roby, I’m a software developer and consultant.

+Some of the things I have been working on most recently around here:
+* [dotBump](https://github.com/robyvandamme/dotbump): a .NET tool to automate dependency upgrade tasks in .NET solutions
+* [dotADR](https://github.com/robyvandamme/dotadr): a .NET tool to create Architectural Decision Records in .NET solutions

 <!--
 **robyvandamme/robyvandamme** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.